yardnsm/blox-zsh-theme/README.md

 Blox is a minimal and fast ZSH theme that shows you what you need.
 It consists of blocks: each block is shown inside a pair of [square brackets].

-It's highly customizable - you can add blocks by simply provide a string to a function.
+It's highly customizable - you can add blocks by simply creating a function.

 ---